CSE237SP2022/project-coursemana/README.md

 ***New Functinality: uppercase commands***

 The interface now also supports uppercase commands.
-E.g. both "add course" and "ADD course" will work.
+E.g. "add course", "ADD course" and "add     course" will all work.

 ***Extracted Helper Methods***

 We extracted several helper methods from the methods in Interface class to make the implementation cleaner.

+***Test Cases for Extracted Helper Methods***

-We also were able to develop test cases for these helper method since they do not depend on user input anymore.
+Since the helper methods do not depend on user inputs anymore, we are able to develop a list of test cases for these helper methods.
+The tests are presented in <Interface_test.java>.

 ## User stories for the next iteration: